A ‘one-stop-shop’ for security incident management and remediation, here are the ins and outs of Microsoft Threat Protection.

 Without accurate, near-real-time visibility of activities across your entire environment, you are at risk of harbouring bad actors who will be waiting for the perfect moment to strike.

-MTP delivers a far more efficient and effective way of managing threat incidents within your organisation and serves to enable your analysts to be able to quickly identify and remediate the threats discovered.
+Microsoft 365 Defender delivers a far more efficient and effective way of managing threat incidents within your organisation and serves to enable your analysts to be able to quickly identify and remediate the threats discovered.

 Today, you can see and interact with the incidents that have been raised and get visibility into all the areas already discussed.
 On occasion, you will still need to enter the respective technology’s portal to gain a deeper understanding.